 Long distance traveling

-Here I wrote an article about should you wear compression socks while traveling.
-And the short answer is yes.
-Traveling, just like sitting, causes the blood to pull towards the legs.
+Traveling, just like sitting, causes the blood to pull toward the legs.
 And good fitted, comfortable compression socks can ease the discomfort of the traveler’s edema.

 So let’s see how long should you wear your compression socks during the day and, very importantly, how often?

 For the best results, you should be using them on a daily basis.
 If you sit or stand for the bigger part of your day your compression socks help to prevent the discomfort and swelling that can happen, even to healthy people.